tgvaughan/BDMM-Prime/README.md

 ----------------

-As this is a fork of [BDMM](https://github.com/denisekuehnert/bdmm), BDMM-Prime owes its existance to all of the authors and contributors of that project, in particular [Denise Kühnert](https://github.com/denisekuehnert/) and [Jérémie Scire](https://github.com/jscire).
+As this is a fork of [BDMM](https://github.com/denisekuehnert/bdmm), BDMM-Prime owes its existence to the authors and contributors of that project, in particular [Denise Kühnert](https://github.com/denisekuehnert/) and [Jérémie Scire](https://github.com/jscire).